 Section 216 of the Insolvency Act 1986 makes it illegal for any person who was a director of a company at any point in the 12 months before that company went into liquidation to be involved in another company with the same or a similar name for a period of five years.
 These laws also apply to shadow directors (those acting in the role of directors who are not formally appointed as such).

-It was created to stop directors from liquidating insolvent companies and then starting up a company with the same or a similar name to stand in the place of the original liquidated company.
+The legislation was created to stop directors from liquidating insolvent companies and then starting up a company with the same or a similar name to stand in the place of the original liquidated company.
 Were it permitted, this so-called “phoenixism” would allow companies to liquidate and evade paying outstanding creditors in full and then simply start a new company to carry on as before.

 When does it apply?